 On July 24, 2013, the New York State Department of Financial Services (the "DFS") issued an Insurance Circular Letter No. 6 (2013) (the "Circular") to all Accredited Reinsurers writing business in New York State.
 Renaissance Reinsurance and DaVinci are Accredited Reinsurers in New York.
 As described in the Circular, the DFS is seeking information concerning Accredited Reinsurers' compliance with the Iran Freedom and Counter-Proliferation Act of 2012 (the "IFCPA"), which was passed by the U.S. Congress in 2012 and which became effective on July 1, 2013.
 The Accredited Reinsurers to whom the Circular applies do business in New York and are all based outside the United States.
 The DFS is responsible for the regulation of insurers doing business in New York State.
 We intend to cooperate with the DFS in their request for information in this regard.
 We believe our existing risk-based compliance program is responsive to the IFCPA and we are not aware of any non-compliance with the IFCPA.
-While we believe that this request for information by the DFS will not have a material adverse impact on our operations, it is possible that our industry could see increased scrutiny and perhaps additional enforcement of sanction laws and regulations will not impact our business more adversely than we currently estimate.
+While we believe that this request for information by the DFS will not have a material adverse impact on our operations, it is possible that our industry could see increased scrutiny and perhaps additional enforcement of sanction laws and regulations.
+We cannot assure you that increased enforcement of sanction laws and regulations will not impact our business more adversely than we currently estimate.